Lucatony-Angel/YGrubs/README.md

 # YGrubs
-Budget-friendly campus food picks for Yale students, ranked by distance and value.
+Ygrubs is a pickup-focused web app for Yale students that helps users find nearby food options within a budget.
+Users choose a Yale residential college as their starting point, enter a budget, and get a ranked list of restaurants with suggested meal combos that stay at or under the budget, sorted by walking distance and value.
+The MVP uses curated menu data and simple combo templates to provide fast, reliable recommendations for campus pickup.